-- materials Students will be given a formula sheet and necessary tables for each exam.
-Students should bring a calculator. - Makeup assignments Only in exceptional circumstances (which does not include family vacations, weddings, routine doctor's appointments, job interviews, etc.) and only with prior permission from the instructor, or with a verifiable medical excuse, will students be able to take a makeup exam.
+materials Students will be given a formula sheet and necessary tables for each exam.
+Students should bring a calculator.

+Makeup exams Only in exceptional circumstances (which does not include family vacations, weddings, routine doctor's appointments, job interviews, etc.) and only with prior permission from the instructor, or with a verifiable medical excuse, will students be able to take a makeup exam.
 The student must provide medical proof of illness.
 The student is responsible for notifying the TA and the instructor by the day of the exam that they cannot attend the exam.
+Without permission or a medical excuse, the student will receive a zero for the missed exam.

+Schedule of topics I will use the chapters in the book as a template for what I will cover.
+However, there are topics in the book that I will not cover.
+I know that I will definitely not cover the binomial distribution, repeated measures ANOVA, perhaps multiple regression if we don't have time and also the last chapter on the binomial test.
+A topic that I hope to cover that is not in the book is constructing confidence intervals for proportions; this will help you understand opinion polls.
+Be forewarned that my lectures will not follow the book lock step.
+I will typically present the topics differently from the book.
+It is hoped that by attending class in addition to reading the book you will grasp the concepts.
+I will probably make adjustments to the topics that will be covered as the semester progresses.

+Exam dates I will provide a study guide before each exam.
+Tentatively, I am shooting for having an exam the third, seventh, eleventh week of class along with a final on the date and time determined by the final schedule put out by the university.

-Without permission or a medical excuse, the student will receive a zero for the missed exam. - Subject Pool requirement To receive credit for this class, students are required by my department to participate in the Educational Psychology subject pool.
-An alternative assignment will be offered by those in charge of the subject pool for students not willing to participate. - Disability Accommodation Students with disabilities who require special accommodations need to get a letter that documents the disability from the Services for Students with Disabilities area of the the Office of the Dean of Students (471-6259 voice or 471-4641 TTY for users who are deaf or hard of hearing).
+Subject Pool requirement To receive credit for this class, students are required by my department to participate in the Educational Psychology subject pool.
+An alternative assignment will be offered by those in charge of the subject pool for students not willing to participate.

+Disability Accommodation Students with disabilities who require special accommodations need to get a letter that documents the disability from the Services for Students with Disabilities area of the the Office of the Dean of Students (471-6259 voice or 471-4641 TTY for users who are deaf or hard of hearing).
 The letter should be presented to the instructor in each course at the beginning of the semester and accommodations needed should be discussed at that time.
 Five business days before the exam, the student should remind the instructor of any accommodations that will be needed.
-See the following website or more information: http://deanofstudents.utexas.edu/ssd/providing.php - Communication In this course email will be used as a means of communication with students.
+See the following website or more information: http://deanofstudents.utexas.edu/ssd/providing.php

+Communication In this course email will be used as a means of communication with students.
 You will be responsible for checking your email regularly for class work and changes in announcements.
-DO NOT leave me a phone message in my office because I DO NOT check my voicemail regularly.
-I do, however, check email several times each weekday.
+I prefer that you contact me via email and not by phone unless absolutely necessary.
+I do check email several times each weekday.
 You will be responsible for checking the Blackboard course site regularly for class work and announcements.